AndreasBrennicke/djember/readme.md

-# My Library
-This is a basic fullstack app build with Django and Ember.js
+Library app with Django and Ember.js